 The Miami-Yoder website indicates students will return to school on August 11.

 Widefield School District 3

-Widefield schools will reopen to in-person learning on August 17, per the Governor’s Office recommendations, using a “modified in person model.”
+Widefield schools will reopen for in-person learning on August 24:

-Families that are not comfortable returning to schools may participate in the D3 My Way online program.
+Families that are not comfortable returning to schools have the option to participate in the D3 My Way online program.